 “Most people don’t want to die.
 They just want the emotional pain that they’re in to stop.
-It can feel unbearable and they lose hope that it’s ever going to get better and that is when people become suicidal,” says Becky Stoll, Vice President of Crisis & Disaster Management at Centerstone.
+It can feel unbearable and they lose hope that it’s ever going to get better and that is when people become suicidal,” says Becky Stoll, Senior Vice President of Crisis Services at Centerstone.

 Hearing someone that you care about express thoughts of suicide can be both shocking and heartbreaking, but there are some ways you can help.
 The next time you are worried about someone try to utilize these tips to engage them in conversation and help create a safe space for sharing:

 - Try to remain calm.
 “The keyword is to try” says Stoll.
 It can be overwhelming, especially if you have never been told by someone that they are experiencing these feelings, so try not to panic.
 Breathe!

 - Listen to what they have to say.
 Consider what they may have recently been through.
 Provide a safe space for them to share.
 Thank them for sharing what is very difficult to articulate and acknowledge their struggles.
 It can be incredibly painful to share this information with someone, so acknowledgment is crucial.

 - Don’t change the subject.
 When someone shares this painful information with you it might be hard to hear, but imagine feeling the way that they feel.
 Changing the subject signals that you are not someone they can talk to about their feelings and challenges.
 Focus on the person who is in front of you and let them know you will be there for them.